-They have also used their swarm building methods to prototype (in June, 2015) a gasifier that can provide renewable power for their machines using charcoal created on the farm in their kiln.
+They have also used their swarm building methods (first hand account) to prototype (in June, 2015) a gasifier that can provide renewable power for their machines using charcoal created on the farm in their kiln.
 Both the gasifier and the kiln are proven DIY projects (kiln example).
 The e Farm plans on using 1/2 of their charcoal (produced in the kiln) to power their machines (via the gasifier) and 1/2 as biochar (charcoal + microbes & nutrients) for its tremendous soil-building properties.

 Finally, Marcin has started a new project in collaboration with his wife, Catarina Mota (TED talk), the Open Building Institute, whose goal is to create open-source, modularized plans for building high standard, affordable, and expandable sustainable housing.
 See this kickstarter video for a good summary.

 Next articles in sequence: